Dan Donegan: Personal life

 Donegan had very long hair during the early days of Brawl and Disturbed.
 According to Disturbed's DVD titled M.O.L., Donegan got a job with his father doing construction work.
-He was required to cut his hair for it, but instead opted to wear a wig to fool his dad and keep his long hair.
+He was required to cut his hair for the job; instead, Donegan opted to wear a wig to fool his dad and keep his long hair.
 It worked, and his dad eventually let him keep his long hair.
+He married Nicole Sardo in 2002.
+They divorced in 2020.
+Together, they have a daughter and son.

 Technique and style

 Donegan is a self-taught guitarist.
-He uses one handed and two handed tapping in many of his solos, with pull-offs, legatos and hammer-ons, sometimes using the "flick off" technique, as used in the solo for the song "Indestructible", and in others as well.
+He uses one handed and two handed tapping in many of his solos, with hammer-ons, pull-offs, and legato, sometimes using the "flick off" technique, as used in the solo for the song "Indestructible", and in others as well.
 His heavy riffs and sweep picking are seen in many music videos.
 He also combines arpeggios with finger tapping and many other techniques.
 He is known for shredding in some songs and uses finger vibrato on occasion.
 He uses the whammy bar in many songs to give it a certain sound effect.

 In the video "The Making of Indestructible", Donegan mentions that he prefers "tasteful" solos, as opposed to shredding solos that rely primarily on speed.
 Disturbed's frontman David Draiman mentions "he [Donegan] can rip with the best of them".
 David also mentions that "He's [Donegan], in my opinion, you know, among the best in existence, and he doesn't give himself enough credit".
-In the 80s, he was in a glam metal band known as Vandal, where many of his solos were shred guitar solos, but he would incorporate other techniques, which many consider his own style of playing.
+In the 1980s, Donegan was in a glam metal band known as Vandal, where many of his solos were shred guitar solos.
+Donegan would incorporate other techniques, which many consider his own style of playing.